-I was a guest of Anderson County, Tennessee, but all thoughts and opinions are my own.
+I was a guest of Adventure Anderson County, but all thoughts and opinions are my own.

 On a visit to the Green McAdoo Cultural Center, I learned the relatively unknown story of The Clinton 12, a group of African American students who desegregated their local high school in 1956, one year before the more commonly known Little Rock Nine.

-This moving experience alone would have been enough to justify my visit, but I would discover that Anderson County, with its historical, cultural, and outdoor opportunities, had much to offer travelers of other persuasions, as well.
+This moving experience alone would have been enough to justify my visit, but I would discover that Anderson County Tennessee, with its historical, cultural, and outdoor opportunities, had much to offer travelers of other persuasions, as well.

 It was mid-summer, and nature was in full bloom, adding stunning scenic beauty to the first region I would visit on my Tennessee road trip.